 The second year of IB Physics provides more details about the physical world, through the concepts of atomic and nuclear physics as well as energy, power, and climate change.
 Optional topics include optics, relativity, astrophysics, communications and digital technology.
-This course is extremely important for any student interested in working as an engineer and/or sciencerelated field.
+This course is extremely important for any student interested in working as an engineer and/or science-related field.

-Please see the ICS Math Course flowchart pages 23-25 as you plan a sequence in mathematics that will help you achieve your university goals and plans.
-Due to ongoing curriculum development, there are slightly different flowcharts for each grade.
+Please see the ICS Math Course flowchart as you plan a sequence in mathematics that will help you achieve your university goals and plans.